Expungements & Sealing

 In many cases, a criminal charge can be wiped from your record.
 Expungement allows you to vacate a criminal offense, permanently, from your record.
 Many offenses can be erased at the same time if they occurred in the same district.
 For instance, if you have three cases in the City of Chicago, and each case was dismissed or you were found not guilty, they can all be expunged in the same petition, saving your time and money.

-If you have ever been convicted of a criminal offense or a municipal ordinance violation, you cannot expunge any records, regardless of the outcome of the individual case.
-Your records, however, may still be eligible for Sealing.
+If your charges are not eligible for an Expungement, your records may still be eligible for Sealing.
 Once sealed, your criminal record is kept confidential and can only be reviewed for limited law enforcement and sentencing purposes.
-In Illinois, sealed criminal history records are not relesased to employers.
-Even a disposition of supervision on a DUI matter can prevent you from expunging your records, but not from Sealing them.
+In Illinois, sealed criminal history records are not released to employers.
+Even a disposition of supervision on a DUI matter can prevent you from expunging your records, but not from sealing them.

 You have lived with the deleterious after-effects of your criminal conviction for long enough.
-It is time to consult with a Chicago criminal defense lawyer to arrange for an expungement or Sealing so that the offense can be erased from your record forever.
+It is time to consult with a Chicago criminal defense lawyer to arrange for an Expungement or Sealing so that the offense can be erased from your record forever.
 Imagine the incredible relief that you will feel when your Chicago criminal defense attorney is able to lift the onerous burden of a criminal conviction that has so plagued your life for years.
-David L. Freidberg has the expertise and procedural knowledge to efficiently and effectively expunge your conviction, enabling you to move on with your life.
+With over 20 years of Chicago criminal defense experience, David L. Freidberg has the expertise and procedural knowledge to efficiently and effectively expunge your conviction, enabling you to move on with your life.
 Start fresh, you deserve it!

 Contact David L. Freidberg for the help you need by calling 312-560-7100 or filling out the contact form.